 Check your understanding View

-The topic sentence is like a mini introduction: it tells the reader what the paragraph is about.
+A topic sentence acts as an introduction to the paragraph – it is a signpost for the reader.
+It establishes the topic and focuses the reader’s expectations on the paragraph content.
+By doing this, it tells the reader what the paragraph is about.
 In academic writing it is usually, though not always, the first sentence.

 A simple topic sentence performs two essential functions: